Title: How Do You See Jesus?

 The two middle sections of chapter 6 are two long stories about John the Baptist and the feeding of the 5,000.

 In the previous chapter, 5, we observed Christ’s authority over everything.
 Mark presents these miracles where he demonstrates Christ’s authority over the physical, the spiritual and the natural.
 And with all of this power (speaking to the wind and the waves; casting out legions of demons – and sending them into 2,000 pigs; healing a woman who has suffered for 12 years, spending every penny she’s had on doctors and to no avail; and raising the 12 year old daughter of Jairus from the dead), with all of that power demonstrated, we now find his own people reject him.
 In their disbelief, He is left amazed and astounded.

-In our discussions during Bible Study, something we’ve not touched on is what the people were raised and healed to… there is the thread of the relationships – after the resurrections or the healings, you see a table and eating together; you see service in the preparation of a meal.
+Side bar: In our discussions during Bible Study, something we’ve not touched on is what the people were raised and healed to… (most of the time we simply tell the story and are amazed at the miracle)… there is the thread of the relationships – after the resurrections or the healings, you see a table and eating together; you see service in the preparation of a meal.
 But, you won’t see that here in Nazareth.
 We watch Christ walk away from those who reject him, actually marveling at their lack of faith.